EricMungai97/ten-thousand/README.md

 2. The tests included:

 * Checking if the calculate score was returning the correct score for each dice roll.

-*
-* If the dice roll method was returning a tuple with numbers in the range of the numbers on the dice
+* Checking if the dice roll method was returning a tuple with numbers in the range of the numbers on the dice